richard-sebos/articles/CUPS-Samba/SMB-003/aritcle.md

 ## 🗂️ Defining Shares

 A Samba server’s `smb.conf` file can contain one or more *share definitions* (also known as *share blocks* or *sections*).
-Each share allows you to expose a directory (or printer) to the network and define how it should behave.
+Share allows you to expose a directory (or printer) to the network and define how it should behave.

 Each share: